Dear fellow HAM,

 As of March 22nd, 2012 my callsign changed from PD0LUR to PA8C.

 I have completed the process of building a new free-standing tripod antenna tower with a hight of approx. 13 meters in the backyard where the antenna's are placed in on a heavy DAIWA antenna rotator.

 Mind you, digging out 2.3 qubic meters of heavy clay with a spade for the foundation was definately a one time job!

-Lately i am also quite active on the digimodes on the HF bands.
+Sometimes i am also active on the digimodes on the HF bands.

-After completion the Fritzel beam is performing like a new one.
+After completion of the project the Fritzel beam is performing like a new one.

-I also have a home build wire dipole for 40/80m that is performing reasonable well and is hanging in the tower now.
+A home build wire dipole with home build traps for 40/80m that is performing reasonably well and is hanging in the tower underneath the ZS6BKW wire dipole.